 Current Firearms Records Bureau (FRB) License Processing Time

-As of March 18, 2013 the FRB is currently approving and printing licenses that were submitted for review by police departments between March 4th and March11th.
+As of November 25, 2013, the FRB is currently approving and printing licenses that were submitted for review by police departments between November 12th and November 24th.